ymirapp/docs/docs/reference/configuration.md

 **type**: `string | false`

-The custom CloudFront cache policy used for the WordPress site content.
+The custom CloudFront cache policy used for the PHP application content.
 Setting this option to `false` removes the cache policy and reverts back to use the legacy CloudFront cache configuration.

 ::: warning Overrides CDN options
-If you decide to use a custom CloudFront cache policy for your WordPress site content, the following `cdn` options won't apply anymore: `cookies_whitelist`, `default_expiry` and `forwarded_headers`.
+If you decide to use a custom CloudFront cache policy for your PHP application content, the following `cdn` options won't apply anymore: `cookies_whitelist`, `default_expiry` and `forwarded_headers`.
 :::

 #### caching